AsheUrban/Pierre-Bakery.Solution/README.md

 ## Known Bugs

-* _UI needs to be cleaned up.
-If you say no to bread, the program will end.
-Say yes, and you'll be able to order pastries as well._
+* _If you say no to pastries there is an unhandled exception._

 ## License